 Any reduction in funding from ASI would further burden the Center and would be extremely detrimental to the program.
 Any reductions would require that we lay off staff, reduce program offerings and significantly raise rates.
 As is evident from the attached budget, ASI funding supports all areas of the Children's Center operation.
-Without this support the program would be forced to cut services program wide and increase child care tuition rates drastically.
+Without this support the program would be forced to cut services program wide, could not support fieldwork students to the level needed for effective mentoring, and increase child care tuition rates drastically.